MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/dev-itpro/pos-custom-transaction.md

 1. Under CustomControlExtensions, create new folder called Cart.
 1. In the Cart folder, add a new ts (typescript) and name it has CartViewController.ts
 1. Add the below import statement to import the relevant entities and context.
     ```typescript
     import { ProxyEntities } from "PosApi/Entities";
     import { IExtensionCartViewControllerContext } from "PosApi/Extend/Views/CartView";
     import * as CartView from "PosApi/Extend/Views/CartView";
     ```
 1. Create a new class called CartViewController and extend it from CartExtensionViewControllerBase.
 We are extending from CartExtensionViewControllerBase class to get the cart tender lines or cart line selected or cleared handlers, so that we can show the selected line in our custom control.
      ```typescript
      export default class CartViewController extends CartView.CartExtensionViewControllerBase {

      }
      ```

-1.Inside the class add two private variables to get the selected cart line and tender lines.
+1. Inside the class add two private variables to get the selected cart line and tender lines.
     ```typescript
     private _selectedCartLines: ProxyEntities.CartLine[];

     private _selectedTenderLines: ProxyEntities.TenderLine[];
     ```
 1. Create a class constructor method to set the cart and tender selection information.
     ```typescript
     constructor(context: IExtensionCartViewControllerContext) {
         super(context);